Contents

 Matching Time Worksheet

-1. Look at the clocks, and match the number of each clock with the correct written time at the middle of the page.
+- Look at the clocks and match each clock face with the correct written time in the middle of the page.

-2. Look at the time on the left and the clocks on the right, and draw a line to match each time to the correct clock.
+- Look at the time on the left and the clocks on the right.
+Draw a line to match each time with the correct clock.

-3. Look at the time units on the left and match them with their correct values on the right.
-Draw a line to connect each time period with the number that best describes it.
+- Look at the time units on the left and match them with their correct values on the right by drawing a line.

 Fill in the Blank Time Worksheet

-1. Look at the picture of digital clocks, and then write the correct time under each clock.
+- Look at the analog clocks and write the correct time under each one.
 Example: Three o’clock.

-2. Look at the picture of the character’s daily routine and the clock next to them.
-Answer the question by writing the time in the blank.
+- Look at the picture of the character’s daily routine and the clock next to each activity.
+Write the correct time in the blank.

-3. Look at the clocks on the left, write down the time and how to say it according to the clock.
+- Look at the clocks on the left and write the time and how to say it correctly.

-4. Look at the clocks and the written time on the box.
-Write the time in the correct place.
+- Look at the clocks and the written time in the box.
+Write each time in the correct place.

-5. Look at the clocks and write the time in two different ways: less formal and more formal as seen in the first example.
+- Look at the clocks and write the time in two ways: less formal and more formal, following the example.

 Circle the Correct Time Worksheet

-- Look carefully at each clock and figure out what time it shows.
-Then, put a cross (✗) in the box that shows the correct time from the given options.
+- Look carefully at each clock, figure out what time it shows, and circle the correct written time from the options.

-2. Look at the clocks on the left and read the written time options on the right.
-Circle the correct time.
+- Look at the clocks on the left and read the written time options on the right.
+Circle the correct answer.

 Cut and Paste Time Worksheet

-- Cut out each square on page 2.
-Match and paste the missing digital, analog or time word in each row on page 1.
+- Cut out each square and match the missing digital clock, analog clock, or time word in each row.

-2. Cut the numbers at the bottom of the page, and then paste them in the correct place on the clock.
+- Cut the numbers at the bottom of the page and paste them in the correct place on the clock.

 Drawing Time Worksheet

-- Look and draw the clock hands according to the time you are active.
+- Look at the activity and draw the clock hands to show the time when you are active.

-2. Look at the time under each clock.
-Draw the hands on the clock to show the correct time.
+- Look at the time under each clock and draw the hands to show the correct time.

 Time Bingo Worksheet

-Cut out the clocks below then make a 3×3 Bingo grid in any order you want.
-Call out the times on the clocks randomly until the first person gets Bingo.
+Cut out the clocks and create a 3×3 bingo grid.
+Call out the times randomly until someone gets Bingo.

 How to Use Time Worksheets at School or Home